Skip to main content

 To edit a folder:

-Select Save.
+4. Select Save.
 You cannot change the folder’s parent.
-You must use Move to to put it in another folder.
+You must use Move to folder to move it to another folder within the same workspace, or Move to workspace to relocate it to another workspace (see Move flows and folders).

 Delete a folder